getempower/api-documentation/README.md

         "I helped them look it up"
       ],
       "values": null,
       "surveyQuestionVanId": null
     }
   ],

+  // A list of questions that should be asked of the people beneath you in the
+  // relational tree.
+Supersedes "questions".
+Allows for more than 3 questions and
+  // different types of answer inputs ("RADIO" if the user can select at most 1 answer,
+  // "CHECKBOX" for multiple answers).
+  "prompts": [
+    {
+      "id": 123,  // auto-assigned numeric ID
+      "ctaId": 499, // ID of parent CTA
+      "promptText": "Are they registered?",
+      "answerInputType": "RADIO",
+      "ordering": 1, // 1-indexed position in parent CTA, equivalent to questions[n].key
+      "answers": [{
+        "id": 456,  // auto-assigned numeric ID
+        "promptId": 123,  // ID of parent prompt "answerText": "Yes",
+        "ordering": 1  // 1-indexed position in parent prompt
+      }, {
+        "id": 457,
+        "promptId": 123,
+        "answerText": "No",
+        "ordering": 2
+      }, {
+        "id": 458,
+        "promptId": 123,
+        "answerText": "I helped them register",
+        "ordering": 3
+      }]
+    }, {
+      "id": 124,
+      "ctaId": 499,
+      "promptText": "Do they know where their polling place is?", "answerInputType": "RADIO",
+      "ordering": 2,
+      "answers": [{
+        "id": 459,
+        "promptId": 124,
+        "answerText": "Yes",
+        "ordering": 1,
+      }, {
+        "id": 460,
+        "promptId": 124,
+        "answerText": "No",
+        "ordering": 2,
+      }, {
+        "id": 461,
+        "promptId": 124,
+        "answerText": "I helped them look it up", "ordering": 3
+      }]
+    }
+  ],

   "createdMts": 1563967360107, // millisecond unix timestamp
   "updatedMts": 1561987307860, // millisecond unix timestamp

   // A list of different attachments in the CTA that volunteers can easily share with their contacts, organizations can attach up to 3 shareables
   "shareables": [
     {
      "type": "link", //one of link, image
      "url": "https://www.everyaction.com", // the URL of the shareable link (field only exists when type 'link') "imageFilestackHandle": "43q289jfip", // a unique ID for the image (field only exists when type 'image') "displayLabel": "Go vote!" // label shown to users around the shareable }
   ],

   //if prioritizations are turned on, a map of activist code IDs to label with the corresponding priority "prioritizations": [
     {
       "labelKey": "highPriority",
       "vanActivistCodeId": 4356, //legacy for when CTAs were prioritized by activist codes "savedListId": 3279 // ID of the saved list used to prioritize contacts on volunteer's lists }
   ],
   "defaultPriorityLabelKey": "lowPriority", // In a CTA with prioritizations built in, the label for remaining people not in the high priority bucket
   "regionIds": [245, 289], // regions the CTA is active for

   "recruitmentQuestionType": "VoteTripling", // one of voteTripling, invite, None to indicate which type of recruitment ask should come after the CTA
   "recruitmentTrainingUrl": "www.zoom.us", // a link that volunteers can send to contacts to invite them to join a training on how to relationally organize

   "isIntroCta": false, // whether or not the CTA is an Intro CTA "scheduledLaunchTimeMts": 1563967360107, // millisecond unix timestamp; if the CTA created and deployed immediately, same as the createdMts
   "activeUntilMts": null, // millisecond unix timestamp f the CTA should be disabled at any point "shouldUseAdvancedTargeting": true, // one of true or false

   // a dictionary detailing which filters to use for the targeting of this CTA.
 All unused filters are set to null "advancedTargetingFilter": {
       "tag": [59], // id of the tag
       "token": null, // this will be a deprecated field shortly "role": {"organizer": false, "volunteer": true, "campaignDirector": true}, // only keys possible "state": ["WI"], // list of states of the users who should see the CTA "region": [3368], // list of regions of the users who should see the CTA "zipCode": ["53201"], // list of zip codes to target users by "joinDate": {"type": "between", "toMts": 1600981504354, "fromMts": 1600549504354}, // currently, only the "between" type is supported, can not create multiple date filters, so this is just one dictionary
       "listSize": {"max": 10, "min": 0, "type": "between"}, //  currently, only the "between" type is supported, only one possible set of entries here
       "assignedTo": ["fbei678"], // when targeting by a leader's parent, a list of those parents "outreachTask": null, // not currently implemented
       "lastActiveDate": null, // not currently implemented
       "hasContactsInState": ["WI"], // filter by whether volunteers have contacts in this list of states "hasContactsWithSurveyResponse": [{"ctaId": 648, "answerValue": "No", "questionKey": 2}] // a list of dictionaries if multiple filters applied
    },

   "organizationId": 4 // can ignore this
 }
 ```